KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/orientation.md

 If you do not have these prerequisite experiences, we encourage you to reach out to our community on [<b>Discord.</b>](https://komodoplatform.com/discord) There are thousands of free tutorials online that can help you quickly cover these topics.
 We will be happy to help you in your search.

-### A Note Regarding Komodo Language Compatability
+### A Note Regarding Komodo Language Compatibility

-Komodo is a highly capable blockchain technology, and it is designed for compatability with essentially all mainstream programming languages.
+Komodo is a highly capable blockchain technology, and it is designed for compatibility with essentially all mainstream programming languages.
 However, not all developers will need to use its most advanced aspects.

 #### A Normal Developer in the Komodo Ecosystem